The server in which the caching task is created is

 supported to keyword query in vector tiles.

-If the tiles with the same map name, tile size and
+If there are already map tiles with the same map name,

-or the tile set name in the same tile library has existed, there will
+or the same tile set name in the same tile library, the following two

 - For the tiles stored in a single computer such

-as SMTiles, MBTiles, UGCV5, UTFGrid and SVTiles, it will add the tiles
+as SMTiles, MBTiles, UGCV5 and SVTiles, it will add the tiles in the

-in the same tile file(*.smtiles), overwrite the existed tiles in the
+same tile file(*.smtiles), overwrite the existed tiles in the same

 position, or add new tiles.